linkeddatacenter/kees/README.md

 quality is not totally known and data are incomplete.
 The same concerns apply to the knowledge itself: to share knowledge we need a language that is understandable both for humans and machines.

-This is the source code repository for the KEES language profile that is used to describe a knowledge configurations.
+This is the source code repository for the KEES language profile specifications that is used to describe a knowledge configurations.

-Semantic web agents and humans can use shuch descriptions to populate, merge and share a domain specific knowledge bases.
+Semantic web agents and humans can use these specificationa to populate, merge and share a domain specific knowledge base.

 See [KEES project presentation](https://docs.google.com/presentation/d/1mv9XO0Q9QFxSphWzT_68Q4aXd9sgqWoY7njomH8eaPQ/pub?start=false&loop=false&delayms=5000)